 According to recent figures, 90% of LGBTQ individuals report business participation in LGBTQ events and charities significantly influence their purchasing decisions; 1 out of 4 LGBTQ adults switched products or service providers because they found a competing company that supports LGBTQ causes.

-Help us support and strengthen NWA Pride weekend, LGBTQ visibility, and essential community services through tax-deductible donations, all the while building loyalty, and rapport with an increasingly important consumer segment.
+Please help us support and strengthen NWA Pride weekend, LGBTQ visibility, and essential community services through tax-deductible donations, all the while building loyalty, and rapport with an increasingly important consumer segment.

 + Exclusive NWA Pride Weekend Presenting Sponsor Rights